 Interface Name: Enter the interface name of the IPv6 neighbor.
 Neighbor IPv6 Address: Specifies the neighbor IPv6 address.
 Link Layer MAC Address: Specifies the link layer MAC address.
+Click Apply for the settings to take effect.

 Interface Name: Specifies the interface name of the IPv6 neighbor.
 To search for all the current interfaces on the Switch, go to the second Interface Name field in the middle part of the window, tick the All check box.
 Tick the Hardware option to display all the neighbor cache entries which were written into the hardware table.
 State: Use the drop-down menu to select All, Address, Static or Dynamic.
 When the user selects address from the drop-down menu, the user will be able to enter an IP address in the space provided next to the state option.